ericjanto/notes-publisher/content/notes/dbs-revision.md

   - [ ] Exam questions (TODO)

+- [ ] BCNF example exercise on slide 6

 - [ ] Text write-up on differences between relational algebra and relational calculus
 - [ ] That one exam question even Mikey wasn't able to solve